Eagles Landing Community Policies

 1. Office Hours

-The main office is located at 625 Dallas Drive, Suite 100 and is open from 8:30 AM to 5:00 PM, Monday – Friday.
-Office hours at Eagle’s Landing are typically 1pm to 5pm; we suggest you call prior to arrival since hours vary from time to time.
-After hours and weekends are by appointment only.
-When adjusting hours for seasons or holidays, notification will be given by newsletter, memo, or posted on the office door.
+The main office is located at 625 Dallas Drive, Suite 100 and is open from 9:00 AM to 5:00 PM, Monday – Friday.
 The phone will be answered during business hours, in the event we are unable to answer your call, please leave a message on the answering service (include name, community, unit, phone#, & brief message), or you may email via the contact form Your call or email is very important to us and will be returned as soon as possible.

 All rents are due and payable without demand on or before the 1st day of each month.
-To insure proper credit to your account, please be sure your community, unit and phone numbers are on your check.
-Payments may be made by personal check, cashier’s check, or money order, CASH IS NOT ACCEPTEDA mail slot is located in the office door for your convenience to make after hour payments.
+Rent must be paid ONLINE per the lease contract.
+If your payment is returned for any reason, you will be required to pay with certified funds (cashier’s check or money order).
+Be sure to make certified payments out to Adami Realty and put the community and unit # in the memo.
+CASH IS NOT ACCEPTED.
+A mail slot is located in the office door for your convenience to make after-hours payments.
 MONEY RECEIVED MAY BE APPLIED TOWARD NON-RENT OBLIGATIONS FIRST AND THEN TO RENT AT OWNERS OPTION WITHOUT PRIOR NOTICE TO RESIDENT.

 Rentals paid after the 3rd of the month are deemed delinquent and are subject to all late charges.
 Initial late fee of $50.00 will be assessed with a daily late fee of $10.00 per day until paid in full.
 There will be no exceptions.